ptcrews/smtcoq/SMTCoqTasks.md

 	- `bind`
 5. Correctness proofs of all new rules
 6. Can we skolemize existentials using a transformation for sniper?
-7. Can we add support for datatypes in CVC5?
-Maybe with datatype proofs?
-8. Abduction
-9. Possible optimization to sniper: define-fun vs quantified assertions - `define-fun` is better because it would avoid quantifiers.
-Sniper uses quantified assertions (when body of definition is quantifier free and non-recursive)
-Even with recursive functions, `define-fun-rec` is better for the SMT solver cause it could do lazy expansion.

 Dev Notes